grafo3a/flischeklowa/README.md

 The entry point to the application is the root URL mapping "/" in the Servlet "ServletHoraireVols".

 By default, the app uses the in-memory H2 database.
-To use a differente database, you'll need to update the 2 following files correctly:
+To use a different database, you'll need to update the 2 following files correctly:
 * paquetBDD.properties (in src/net.apasajb.flischeklowa.ressourcesG11n)
 * persistence.xml (in src/META-INF).